martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > When Oldspeak had been once and for all superseded, the last link with the past would have been severed.
 History had already been rewritten, but fragments of the literature of the past survived here and there, imperfectly censored, and so long as one retained one’s knowledge of Oldspeak it was possible to read them.<br>
 -- G Orwell, "1984"

+> It is a peculiar hallmark of the American economy that you can produce a dangerous product and effectively off-load any legal liability for whatever destruction that product may cause by pointing to the individual responsibility of the consumer.<br>
+-- P R Keefe, "Empire of Pain"

 ## God